-Following the submission of their field report students reflected on their findings and the methods they used to reach their conclusions.
-They decided that the key inquiry question they had chosen was a good one because it allowed them to explore a range of factors rather than just one or two.
-Many students felt that visiting a farm on a field trip helped them better understand how farmers use both the natural environment and their own ingenuity to produce food they eat.
+Following the submission of their field reports students reflected on their findings and the methods they used to reach their conclusions.
+They decided that the key inquiry question they had chosen was a good one although several students commented that it was difficult to work out why change had occurred in this place over time.
+They completed a self-evaluation checklist to reflect on the findings of their fieldwork (see Source GT.38) and the ways in which they could improve.